pschaus/book_lepl1402/source/part1.rst

         int salary;     // the salary of the employee
     }

 Classes allow us to create new *objects* from them.
-In our example, each object of the class "Employee" represents an employee.
-Here is a complete example with two employees:
+In our example, each object of the class "Employee" represents an employee, which makes it easy to organize our data:

 .. code-block:: java